ORNL/ReSolve/README.md

 # ReSolve

 ReSolve is a library of GPU-resident linear solver.
-It is very much work in progres.
-When completed, it will contain iterative and direct linear solvers designed to run on NVIDIA and AMD GPUs, as well as CPU devices.
+It contains iterative and direct linear solvers designed to run on NVIDIA and AMD GPUs, as well as on CPU devices.

 ## Getting started

 Dependencies:
 - KLU, AMD and COLAMD libraries from SuiteSparse
 - CUDA >= 11.4
-- CMake >= 3.20
+- CMake >= 3.22

 To build it:
 ```shell